To work in the security industry in the ACT you need a licence. Access Canberra issues licences under the Security Industry Act 2003.

 Police Certificates

-Your application needs to include the original or a certified copy of a fingerprint verified Police Certificate from one of the following:
+Your security licence application needs to include the original or a certified copy of a fingerprint verified Police Check Certificate.

 If in the last 5 years you’ve lived as an adult outside of Australia continuously for more than one year you may need to provide a criminal history record from that country.